- Modern styling with a generous range of on-board technology

 We tested the Outlander PHEV 4h, which is the best-selling version, and despite all the technical wizardry of a combustion engine working with battery-driven electric motors, it drives exceptionally well.
 There is a constant stream of power on tap and the vehicle is happy ambling through busy town centres or picking up the pace out on the faster country lanes.

 The acceleration through the automatic transmission is seamless and the car can be driven in EV-only mode for 28 miles (WLTP figures) and up to speeds of 84mph.
-The new Sport mode really sharpens up the throttle, makes the steering feel more alive and delivers more torque.
+Sport mode really sharpens up the throttle, makes the steering feel more alive and delivers more torque.

 Since the Outlander PHEV was first launched in 2014 there have been regular improvements but the latest car seems to have evolved the most.
 A number of enhancements have been introduced to improve the ride and handling on the latest model.
 The front and rear shock absorbers have been revised to improve comfort levels at low speeds, while still staying composed at higher speeds into corners, where there is very little sign of body sway.